NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ### PostRun

 In PostRun, the containers are expected to exit cleanly with a zero exit code.
-If a container does exit cleanly, the Kubernetes software attempts a number of retries based on the configuration of the container profile.
+If a container fails to exit cleanly, the Kubernetes software attempts a number of retries based on the configuration of the container profile.
 It continues to do this until the container exits successfully, or until the `retryLimit` is hit - whichever occurs first.
-In the latter case, the workflow will report an Error.
+In the latter case, the workflow reports an Error.

 Read up on the [Failure Retries](#failure-retries) for more information on retries.